 Home to numerous trails, Golden Ears is a popular destination for the beginner, intermediate, and advanced hikers alike.

-- From the Gold Creek campground parking lot, there is a fairly even 2.7-kilometer trail to Gold Creek’s Lower Falls that takes around an hour each way, and a river beach halfway up the trail is an ideal picnic stop for lunch.
+- From the Gold Creek campground parking lot, there is a fairly even 2.8-kilometer Lower Falls Trail to Gold Creek’s Lower Falls that takes around an hour each way, and a river beach halfway up the trail is an ideal picnic stop for lunch.
 Dogs are allowed, but it’s closed to bikers and horse riders.

 - The Incline Trail follows the line that was once used by loggers to transport huge logs down to Mike Lake (1.2 kilometers, about an hour each way).

-- Advanced hikers can tackle the Alouette Mountain Hiking Trail for spectacular views from Alouette Mountain (10 kilometers, five hours each way).
+- Advanced hikers can tackle the strenuous Alouette Mountain Hiking Trail from Mike Lake for spectacular views from Alouette Mountain.

-- During the wet season, the Viewpoint Trail is home to plenty of waterfalls to enjoy along the way (1.5 kilometers, three hours).
+- During the wet season, the Viewpoint Trail is home to plenty of waterfalls to enjoy along the way (1.5 kilometers, three hours roundtrip).

 - Hardcore hikers can take the Golden Ears Trail to Alder Flats and then up an old logging road to steep Panorama Ridge where you can wilderness camp overnight (12 kilometers round-trip, seven hours, 1.5 kilometers in elevation).